Last Updated on 28 August 2024 by Cycloscope

 The internet didn’t have an answer, so we joined Malawin groups on social networks and asked locals and expats living in Malawi.
 Still no real answer.
 And just when we had lost our hopes, the incredible happened: we literally bumped into a Gule Wamkulu!

-From the capital Lilongwe we headed to Cape Maclear, one of the most famous locations on the beautiful and enormous Lake Malawi.
+From the capital Lilongwe, we headed to Cape Maclear, one of the most famous locations on the beautiful and enormous Lake Malawi.

-Instead of riding on the main road, paved but rather boring, we confided in our GPS navigator that lead us through small country roads, and single tracks, unreachable by car, through numerous small villages and cultivated fields.
+Instead of riding on the main road, paved but rather boring, we confided in our GPS navigator that led us through small country roads, and single tracks, unreachable by car, through numerous small villages and cultivated fields.

 A beautiful road that also gave us a fantastic surprise, we came across a ceremony for the arrival of the new chief of a small village, near Tete, where we witnessed the traditional sacred dance Gule Wamkulo.